Nasal Issues & Nosebleed

 Dr. Ashwin Tamhankar, Consultant in Uro-Oncology and Robotic Surgery at Apollo Hospitals Navi Mumbai, speaking on treatment

-Dr Ashwin Tamhankar, Consultant, Uro-Oncology and Robotic Surgery at Apollo Hospitals, Navi Mumbai, shares insight on why elderly men after 50 see a urologist after a certain age.
+Dr Ashwin Tamhankar, Consultant, Uro-Oncology and Robotic Surgery at Apollo Hospitals, Navi Mumbai, India, shares insight on why elderly men after 50 see a urologist after a certain age.
 He states that the general issues or symptoms related to this are lower urinary tract symptoms (LUTS) that include increased frequency in urination, increased nighttime urination, urgency in urination, sometimes urgency followed by the leakage of the urine called incontinence, and blood in the urine.
 He advises these men to meet a urologist at the earliest when they have any of these symptoms troubling them, and get evaluated themselves.

 How Bangla Health Connect Supports Bangladeshi Patients

-Medical Guidance for Frequent Urination Treatment
+Medical Guidance for Urinary Problem Treatment

-Travel Assistance for Frequent Urination Treatment
+Travel Assistance for Care

 Cost Transparency and Patient Support

-Note: Bangla Health Connect does not provide medical advice of any kind.
+Note: Bangla Health Connect does not offer medical advice.

 Patient Stories